minshi123/gitlab/doc/user/group/saml_sso/index.md

 - Is case sensitive.
 The NameID must match exactly on subsequent login attempts, so should not rely on user input that could change between upper and lower case.
 - Should not be an email address or username.
 We strongly recommend against these as it is hard to guarantee they will never change, for example when a person's name changes.
 Email addresses are also case-insensitive, which can result in users being unable to sign in.

-The recommended field for supported providers are in the [provider specific notes](#providers).
+Not all providers use the NameID element.
+Review the [provider specific notes](#providers) for the appropriate corresponding field.

 CAUTION: **Warning:**
 Once users have signed into GitLab using the SSO SAML setup, changing the `NameID` will break the configuration and potentially lock users out of the GitLab group.